 I’ll begin this by mentioning that last night was a rather rough night: 3 wake-ups by a ravenous wee girlie (growth spurt!) so please forgive any incoherencies.
 It’s just that I don’t want to let too much time go by without sharing this recipe for a delightful ginger-honey cake, my version of a molasses-less gingerbread.

-A few confessions to you, dear blog, on this holiday Monday where the sun is drifting in and our and the dryer is loudly pounding along downstairs.
+A few confessions to you, dear blog, on this holiday Monday when the sun is drifting in and our dryer is loudly pounding along downstairs.
 One: I have been eating far too many sweet things these past months, generally accompanied by multiple cups of coffee; and two: I’ve lately been experiencing not a few what my husband aptly describes as ‘low down in the trough’ moments.
 Perhaps these are related?
 I would not be surprised.
 Sugar has never been an addiction of mine but holy goodness it has become one.
 I am not proud of this but it’s true.
-My sister in law Emily emailed recently and mentioned she was doing a cleanse and thus was taking a break from coffee and this idea sounded so, so good to me I can’t even tell you.
+My sister-in-law Emily emailed recently and mentioned she was doing a cleanse and thus was taking a break from coffee and this idea sounded so, so good to me I can’t even tell you.
 I need to do this myself: green tea only, no sweet treats, no snacks, just good vegetables and whole grains and the stuff I do still eat regularly but just more of that and less of the other.
 And yet … now is not quite the time.
-I still need a bit of a treat in these sleep-deprived days.
+I still need a bit of a treat on these sleep-deprived days.
 I will get there.
 I hope.